nickludlam/EnfusionMapMaker/README.md

 Now stop the process by either hitting the escape key, or **Stop capture** button, and delete these test screenshots, as there's one more step to do before you can use them.

-12. Immediately after starting the process, hit F11 to ensure the camera is full screen.
+12. **IMPORTANT:** Immediately after starting the process, hit F11 to ensure the camera is full screen.
 This is currently the only effective way to ensure the camera size is consistent for each capture session.
 All the defaults listed here are configured for a 1440p monitor, so if you have a different resolution, you may need to adjust the camera settings.

 Now let the process run until it completes, and you have a full set of screenshots.